 The Society offers many ways to learn about and enjoy the work of this eminent Victorian:

-Visits from schools and local children are vital in strengthening the Society’s links to the community.
-Over the past 10 years, curator Helen Elletson has been working hard to expand our programme of educational activities.
+Visits from schools and local children are vital in strengthening the Society’s links to the community and we have been working hard to expand our programme of educational activities.
 We particularly welcome pupils from Years 5 and 6 who are studying the Victorian period.